 To request authorization to film in the UCI Libraries, please read the information below:

-- There are three primary types of requests that the library receives for filming opportunities.
-These are external, internal, and media requests.
-Requests should be routed directly to the Libraries’ Communications Officer, Carlin Motley, at 949-824-4658 or firstname.lastname@example.org for further consideration.
+- There are three primary types of requests that the library receives for filming opportunities: external, internal, and media requests.
+Requests should be routed directly to Cheryl Baltes, UCI Libraries Communications & Events Officer, at 949-824-4658 or firstname.lastname@example.org for further consideration

 - All filming requests, with the exception of media requests, should be submitted to the library communications office a minimum of 72 hours prior to the proposed event so that the Communications Officer can notify and confer with facilities and public services leadership and staff.

-- The Libraries’ operations and patron services will always take priority over filming requests and therefore may ultimately drive the approval process.
+- The Libraries’ operations and user services will always take priority over filming requests and therefore may ultimately drive the approval process.

-- The requestor should have already outlined the purpose, content, intent of the shoot, potential support staff needed (if any), the proposed location involved, estimated length of time of the shoot and whether or not the group has an academic function on campus or not.
+- All filming requests must outline the purpose, content, intent of the shoot, potential support staff needed (if any), proposed location involved, estimated length of time of the shoot and whether or not the group has an academic function on campus.

-- For all external requests, the production coordinator will have prescreened the applicants (for such items as insurance, permissions, and content) prior to contacting library communications.
+- For all external requests, the production coordinator must prescreen the applicants (for such items as insurance, permissions, and content) prior to contacting the library's Communications & Events office.

 - Once the Communications Officer receives the request (from the production coordinator or library department personnel) it will be evaluated based on the following:

 - content – what subject matter is being filmed (including foreground and background)

 - time of day and the day of the week

 - whether or not it should take place during operational hours

 - necessary support - such as labor from the library facilities or communications offices